feiran-l/pytorch_truncreg/README.md

 # Pytorch Tobit & Truncated Linear Regression

-This is a pytorch-based implementation of censored and truncated linear regression on batched data.
+This is a pytorch-based implementation of censored regression (tobit regression) and truncated regression on batched data.

 The speed would be significantly faster than using for-loops on cpu when the batch-size is large.